-FJL Woodcock SAPA Scholarships
+FJL Woodcock SAPA Scholarship

 Amount: $1000

-Number Available: multiple
+Number Available: Multiple

-Deadline: June 30th, 2021
+Deadline: June 26, 2026

 Criteria

-• A Canadian citizen or have held landed immigrant status for one year prior to the date of application
+• A Canadian citizen or have held landed immigrant status for one year prior to the date of application;

 How to Apply

 Students who submit an application are automatically entered into competition for all CNIB Scholarships.
-Each applicant must submit only one completed application form to be considered for all available scholarships.
+Each applicant must submit only one application form to be considered for all available scholarships.
 Recipients will be determined by the CNIB Scholarship Selection Committee in accordance with its application procedures.

-• Proof of secondary education completion (interim);
+• Proof of secondary education completion;

 • Letter of acceptance from an accredited post-secondary institution, college or university;